Electric Car Maintenance

 • Fuel injection system service

-So what Orlando auto service SHOULD you be scheduling for your electric car?
+So what Orlando electric car maintenance SHOULD you be scheduling for your electric car?
 Here’s what we recommend at the Toyota of Orlando service center.

 • Basically, all you’ll need to worry about on a regular basis are tires (so tire rotations and possible wheel alignments), your cabin air filter, windshield wiper blades and fluid, and battery.